Omega−6 fatty acid

 The evening primrose flower (O. biennis) produces an oil containing a high content of γ-linolenic acid, a type of omega−6 fatty acid.

-Omega−6 fatty acids (also referred to as ω−6 fatty acids or n−6 fatty acids) are a family of polyunsaturated fatty acids (PUFA) that share a final carbon-carbon double bond in the n−6 position, that is, the sixth bond, counting from the methyl end.
+Omega−6 fatty acids (also referred to as ω−6 fatty acids or n−6 fatty acids) are a family of essential polyunsaturated fatty acids (PUFA) that share a final carbon-carbon double bond in the n−6 position, that is, the sixth bond, counting from the methyl end.
 Health and medical organizations recommend intake of omega−6 fatty acids as part of healthful dietary patterns.

 Health effects

 The American Heart Association "supports an omega-6 PUFA intake of at least 5% to 10% of energy in the context of other AHA lifestyle and dietary recommendations.
 To reduce omega−6 PUFA intakes from their current levels would be more likely to increase than to decrease risk for coronary heart disease."

 A 2018 review found that an increased intake of omega−6 fatty acids reduces total serum cholesterol and may reduce myocardial infarction (heart attack), but found no significant change in LDL cholesterol and triglycerides.
 A 2021 review found that omega−6 supplements do not affect the risk of CVD morbidity and mortality.

 A 2023 review found that omega−6 polyunsaturated fatty acids are associated with lower risk of high blood pressure.
 Omega−6 fatty acids are not associated with atrial fibrillation.

 A review and meta-analysis of observational studies by the World Health Organization (WHO) found that higher intakes of omega−6 are associated with a 9% reduced risk of all-cause mortality and a 31% increased risk of postmenopausal breast cancer.
 The increased risk of breast cancer has not been confirmed in randomized controlled trials.

 A scoping review for Nordic Nutrition Recommendations 2023 found that partial replacement of saturated fatty acid with omega−6 fatty acid decreases risk of cardiovascular disease and improves the blood lipid profile.
 A 2025 meta-analysis of 150 cohorts and meta-regression found that higher dietary intake and circulating levels of omega−6 fatty acids are associated with a lowered risk of cardiovascular disease, cancer and all-cause mortality.